On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation

-In \cite{cablingorig} Lebed, Ramírez, and Vendramin introduce the cabling technique for involutive non-degenerate solutions of the Yang--Baxter equation, using particular subsolutions of $G(X,r)$.
+In \cite{cablingorig} Lebed, Ramírez, and Vendramin define cabling operations for involutive non-degenerate solutions of the Yang--Baxter equation, using particular subsolutions of $G(X,r)$.
 The latter provides a unifying framework to deal with known indecomposability results of involutive solutions.
 In this section, we extend the cabling technique to bijective non-degenerate solutions.
-An important difference in defining cabling in this broader context is that, instead of subsolutions of $G(X,r)$, one requires subsolutions of the structure monoid $M(X,r)$.
+A key difference is that, in place of subsolutions of $G(X,r)$, we work with subsolutions of the Yang--Baxter monoid $M(X,r)$.
 Indeed, for an involutive non-degenerate solution $(X,r)$ and positive integer $k$ the canonical map $i_k:X\rightarrow G(X,r)$ with $i(x)=kx$ is an embedding.
-However, this might fail even for injective solutions.
+However, this may fail even for injective non-involutive solutions.

 \begin{ex} Let $X=\left\lbrace x_1,x_2,x_3\right\rbrace$ and $\sigma_1=(23),$ $\sigma_2=(13)$ and $\sigma_3=(12)$.
 Then, the solution $r(x_j,x_k)=(x_k,x_{\sigma_{k}(j)})$ is injective and indecomposable.
 However, in $G(X,r)$ one has that $2x_1=2x_2=2x_3$. \end{ex}